 This may seem counterintuitive – especially in the arts where the icky business of sales is relegated to low-level boiler room functions like telemarketing and group sales – but in the commercial sector where sales is a natural counterpart to marketing, it’s a perfectly sensible perspective.

 Here’s what we did: We watched, listened and learned.
-We sought external expertise from local agencies like NYC & Co.
-(New York’s CVB) and from other sales pros in our market who’d been working with the travel industry longer than we had.
-We joined trade associations for tour operators, meeting planners, travel agents and other related professions and we traveled around the world attending conventions and conferences where these people conducted their business.
+We sought external expertise from local agencies like New York’s Convention & Visitors bureau and other sales professionals in our market who’d been working with the travel industry longer than we had.
+We joined trade associations for tour operators, meeting planners, travel agents and other related professions and we traveled around the world attending conventions and conferences where these businesspeople conducted their business.
 Eventually, we began taking Broadway and London actors with us and mounting performances in the convention centers and hotel ballrooms where these gatherings took place (a practice that’s now common in Broadway sales & marketing).

 But it went even beyond that.
 We stepped way outside of the comfortable confines of our small, insular industry and endeavored to learn how our new partner industries worked so we could better describe how our products and services met their needs.
 We developed personal relationships with our clients and their colleagues so we could better understand who they were and what they expected from our products and services.
 We invited them to see our shows as guests (unheard of on Broadway at the time) and solicited their feedback to learn how we could make our products more accessible to their clientele.
 And we changed the way we did business, where possible, to accommodate their needs.